kasunvimarshana/CollectPay/docs/frontend/FRONTEND_ENHANCEMENTS.md

 - Suppliers and Payments have filter functionality ✅
 - Products and ProductRates have specialized filters ✅
 - Collections focused on search/sort (no filter needed) ✅
+- Print functionality added to Collections, Payments, and Suppliers ✅

 ---